songster-sa/aws-sw-arch-associate-notes/readme.md

         - good for new apps where we dono the expected load
 - Streams - can be used for cross region replication, events-Lambda, relationships across table
     - global tables - use streams to replicate
-- auto encryption at rest - of course via KMS
+- auto encryption at rest - of course via KMS - AWS owned CMK - no entry in cloud logs

 ## Redshift
 - single node - 160gb